-The program in Liberal Studies is designed to facilitate interdisciplinary study and an independent approach to learning, with an emphasis on Literature, Media, the Arts, Critical Writing, Creative Publishing, and the Humanities.
+The program in Liberal Studies is designed to facilitate interdisciplinary study and an independent approach to learning.

-The Committee brings together students and faculty with a wide variety of backgrounds and fields of interest, in the hope that this diversity will enhance the academic endeavors of each group.
+The Committee brings together students and faculty with a wide variety of backgrounds and fields of interest, so that this diversity will enhance the academic endeavors of each group.
 Moreover, this interaction ensures that students will be exposed to an array of theoretical approaches and concepts, as well as different types of experience.
 Students are encouraged to take advantage of a renowned faculty of world-class professors-and also to learn more about the fine art of writing from an equally distinguished group of journalist-researchers.

-As is demonstrated by "Eros and Civilization," the Committee's required introductory course, special attention is paid to the canonical currents in Western thought.
-However, the Committee also offers a number of courses that focus on contemporary critical and heterodox theory, from a global perspective.
-Students are encouraged to avail themselves of any combination of courses offered by The New School for Social Research (NSSR) of The New School, in conjunction, if necessary, with courses offered elsewhere within the New York City Inter-University Doctoral Consortium (IUDC) (see appendix).
-Other courses from within the New School, specifically through the Media studies and MFA programs, are open to Liberal Studies students with permission from the department chair.
+As is demonstrated by "Eros and Civilization," the Committee's required introductory course, special attention is paid to the main currents in Western thought.
+However, the Committee also offers a number of courses that focus on modern critical and transnational theories.
+Students are encouraged to avail themselves of any combination of courses offered by The New School for Social Research (NSSR), in conjunction, if necessary, with a course offered elsewhere within the New York City Inter-University Doctoral Consortium (IUDC) (see appendix).
+Other courses from within the New School, specifically through the Media Studies and MFA programs, are open to Liberal Studies students with permission from the department chair.